 It was almost at the end of our North Sikkim tour when we realized that we have a couple of days in hand and we do not want to visit Gangtok and Pelling.
 It was then when our car driver suggested that we should visit Dzongu.
 The place is a Lepcha Reserve Area.
 Well, a reserve area for a community!
 If that was not intriguing enough, an unexplored mountain hamlet of Sikkim was definitely inviting.
 So, Dzongu it is, we decided.

 “But, you need a permit to go there”, our driver said quite thoughtfully.
 And then looking at our exasperated faces, he was quick to add; “ You will get it at Mangan”.
 Soon I was busy with my phone looking for any information about Dzongu.
 I got a few names and contacts of homestays at Dzongu, but somehow the name ‘Tingvong’ caught my fancy.
-Being the decision maker of all our trips, I decided that we will go to Tingvong.
-(Yes, I am the decision maker here, and Agni the executor!!)
+Being the decision-maker of all our trips, I decided that we will go to Tingvong.

 This decision of going to Tingvong happened to be one of my best decisions, and never for a moment did we both regret coming here.